alem-platform/frontend/mars-explorer/README.md

 You are provided with:

 - `BaseComponent.ts`: An abstract class for building components.
-- `EventBus.ts`: A simple event emitter for component communication.
 - Basic project structure and configuration files.

 ## Guidelines from Author